Saturday, June 11, 2011

 Next inning.
 Top of the 4th.
 CC strikes out Adrian Gonzalez.
 Kevin Youkilis, the Red Sock most known for whining about getting hit with pitches, draws a walk.

 That brings up David Ortiz.
 Big Papi.
 The Boston Fat Boy.
 The big fat lying cheating bastard who is the biggest (not just the fattest) Yankee-Killer of all time.
 He can tie this game with one swing of his steroid-aided bat.

 There's an old saying: It's better to give the big man four balls for one base than to give him one ball for four bases.

 How about giving him one ball for one base?

 CC channeled his inner Samuel L. Jackson: "Enough is enough!
-I have had it with these motherfuckin' Red Sox doing whatever the fuck they please!"
+I have had it with these motherfuckin' Red Sox doing whatever they motherfuckin' please!"